 - Identify anyone who may have seen the accident.
 Be sure that police talk with them either at the scene or shortly after because memories can become clouded with time.

 - Seek medical attention.
 Even if you feel fine, some injuries like whiplash can take days or even weeks to show themselves.
 A licensed medical doctor will know what to look for during your examination.
 Your doctor’s office visit will also start a paper trail of important evidence that can be used by insurance providers and by your personal injury attorney.

 - Call an experienced personal injury attorney with a successful track record of handling car accident cases.

 - Let your personal injury attorney handle all negotiations with the insurance provider.
 The insurance reps are professional negotiators who will try to convince you to settle for as little money as possible.

-By relying on the expertise and skills of your car accident injury lawyer, you’ll be in a much better position to get the compensation and justice you deserve.
+By relying on the expertise and skills of your Atlanta car accident lawyer, you’ll be in a much better position to get the compensation and justice you deserve.